 You may feel like you need to become a superhero to manage all the divorce work and still be there for your family, friends and work.
 In reality, most people will need support to get through this emotionally difficult and stressful time.

-Lawyers are great for providing you with advice on the law, divorce procedure and alternative dispute resolution but there are others who can help you too.
+Divorce lawyers are great for providing you with advice on the law, divorce procedure and alternative dispute resolution but there are others who can help you too.
 Seeking support from other professionals, such as therapists, or divorce coaches can help you to process what you are going through and help you prioritise for the future.

 Getting independent financial advice early on can also help you to make better decisions about financial matters.
 You may be desperate to keep your home, but will that give you the best quality of life in retirement?
 Lawyers and other professionals can work together so, if you can, get a team around you to help support and advise you.